mechPenSketch/Jrpg_Fragment-Overworld-Action_Sequence_Dock/README.md

-# Jrpg Fragment - Overworld
+# Jrpg Fragment - Overworld (Action Sequence Dock)
 Overworld map for a JRPG

 ## About
 This asset contains an example of a typical overworld aspect of a JRPG.

+This version uses Action Sequence Dock.

 ## Author
 * mechPenSketch